peterszatmary/from-spring-boot-to-just-dependency-profile/README.md

 ## Notes

 - Some dependencies are just for spring-boot-standalone version. just-dependency profile have no dependencies here because all that this profile needs are present like shared dependencies accross profiles.
 See pom file.
-But you need dependencies that are just special for just-dependency profile fill free add them with dependencies tag.
-TODO
+If  you need dependencies that are just for just-dependency profile, fill free add them with dependencies tag.